AriFordsham/GHCWiki/status/may14.md

 - **iOS support** - After many years of work by Ian, Stephen Blackheath, Gabor Greif and friends Luke Iannini and Maxwell Swadling, GHC now has full support for iOS cross-compilation.
 As of GHC 7.8, you'll really be able to write iOS apps in your favorite programming language!

-That's just a fraction of what we did in the 7.8 timeline - there were at least a dozen other significant improvements.
+That's just a fraction of what we did in the 7.8 timeline - there were at least a dozen other significant improvements, as you can see from the release notes [\[ReleaseNotes](http://www.haskell.org/ghc/docs/7.8.1/html/users_guide/release-7-8-1.html)\]

 # Future plans